jc992/web3js-ipfs-plugin/README.md

 2. To run end to end tests, run the following command `yarn test:e2e`

+3. To run end to end tests on a web browser environment, run the following command `yarn test:browser`

 NOTE: `/!\` Make sure to add a private key (without the `0x` prefix) to the `P_KEY` environment variable as specified from the `.env.sample` file, before running e2e tests.
-If e2e test fails due to insufficient funds in the address you chose to use, just mint some SepoliaETH You can use this [faucet](https://sepolia-faucet.pk910.de/#/) `/!\`
+Do the same for your third web configurations, in the `THIRD_WEB_SECRET_KEY` and `THIRD_WEB_CLIENT_ID` environment variables If e2e test fails due to insufficient funds in the address you chose to use, just mint some SepoliaETH You can use this [faucet](https://sepolia-faucet.pk910.de/#/) `/!\`